svivian/sv-filtable-js/README.md

 ## Zebra-striping

 Filtable also adds `odd` and `even` classes to the remaining visible table rows.
 This avoids zebra-striping problems when using the `nth-child` selector - for example if rows 2 and 4 are filtered out, rows 1, 3 and 5 would normally end up with the same colour.
-You can start with odd/even classes on your table in the HTML, or even use `nth-child` in the CSS (for bevity) with odd/even overrides.
+You can start with odd/even classes on your table in the HTML, or even use `nth-child` in the CSS (for brevity) with odd/even overrides.

 Here's some example CSS, for a table with class `data-table`.
 The `nth-child` rule will be used on the default table set up, while the `.even` and `.odd` rules will be used when the table is filtered.